benjithorpe/puny/README.md

 Challenges

-- Had to delete previous profile pictures to reduce app size, wrote a script to compare the image names and delete it only if it's not the default profile picture.
+- Had to delete previous profile pictures to reduce app size
+- wrote a script to compare the image names and delete it only if it's not the default profile picture.
-  What did you learn while building this project?
-What challenges did you face and how did you overcome them?
+- Integration with tailwindcss was a bit tricky
+- Database migration
+- Sending E-mail for password reset